HOME NEWS GALLERY ARTICLES SHOP FREE ABOUT CONTACT LINKS

 hardware: Pentium Pro 180Mhz, 64Mb RAM, no 3d acceleration

 Dawid Michalczyk is a freelance illustrator and an artist.
-He has been making computer graphics since the early 90's.
-He loves bicycle trips and long walks in the outdoors.
-To see examples of his work and other writings visit his website at http://www.art.eonworks.com.
-He can be reached at dm@eonworks.com
+To see examples of his artwork and writings visit his website at http://www.art.eonworks.com

 Copyright © 1999 Dawid Michalczyk.
 All Rights Reserved.
 This content may be copied in full, with copyright, contact, creation, information and links intact, without specific permission, when used only in a not-for-profit format.